 Taste: oak, caramel, molasses, spice

-Some might argue that an Anejo is wasted in a cocktail.
-But it will improve your drink, so if you're feeling fancy and have some bucks to spare, this is a Mezcal to consider for your next Margarita.
+Some might argue that an Añejo is wasted in a cocktail. -No matter the type of liquor.
+Nevertheless, it will improve your drink.
+So if you want something special and have some bucks to spare, Mestizo is a Mezcal to consider for your next Margarita.

 - 2 oz Mezcal